Novascone/Novascone/README.md

 - ⛏️ I'm looking for a career in data science/ video game development
 - 🌱 I’m currently learning more about data science/ video gamedevelopment
 - 💞️ I’m looking to collaborate on data science/ video game development projects
-- 📫 How to reach me novasconewarren@gmail.com
+- 📫 How to reach me Warren.Novascone@proton.me

 <!---
 Novascone/Novascone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.